 The most commonly used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. Your FICO score ranges from 350 (very high risk) to 850 (low risk).
 For details on FICO, read more here.

-Your credit score comes from your repayment history.
+Your credit score is a direct result of your history of repayment.
 They don't consider income or personal characteristics.
-These scores were invented specifically for this reason.
-Credit scoring was envisioned as a way to assess a borrower's willingness to pay while specifically excluding other personal factors.
+Fair Isaac invented FICO specifically to exclude demographic factors like these.
+"Profiling" was as bad a word when these scores were invented as it is today.
+Credit scoring was developed to assess a borrower's willingness to pay while specifically excluding any other irrelevant factors.

-Deliquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and the number of credit inquiries are all calculated into credit scoring.
-Your score reflects both the good and the bad of your credit report.
-Late payments count against you, but a consistent record of paying on time will improve it.
+Your current debt load, past late payments, length of your credit history, and other factors are considered.
+Your score reflects both the good and the bad of your credit history.
+Late payments count against you, but a record of paying on time will improve it.

-Your credit report must contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This payment history ensures that there is sufficient information in your report to generate an accurate score.
-Some borrowers don't have a long enough credit history to get a credit score.
-They may need to spend a little time building up credit history before they apply for a loan.
+Your report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This history ensures that there is sufficient information in your report to generate an accurate score.
+Should you not meet the minimum criteria for getting a credit score, you may need to establish a credit history before you apply for a mortgage loan.

-Hill Valley Financial Services Inc. can answer questions about credit reports and many others.
-Call us: 503-657-3311.
+Hill Valley Financial Services Inc. can answer your questions about credit reporting.
+Call us at 503-657-3311.